 Classes at Marc Adams School of Woodworking

-Sculptural Carving: Adding That 3rd Dimension with David Franklin
+Sculptural Carving: Adding That Third Dimension with David Franklin

 Tool List: Click here for tool list

-This will be a challenging adventure that will teach students how to visualize three dimensionally and use multiple views in order to learn to carve sculpture.
-Starting with a block of wood drawings and models students will dive into this project.
-Inspired by totemic carvings of the Pacific Northwest the Raven and Eagle have grown to represent this part of America.
+This will be a challenging adventure that will teach students how to visualize three dimensionally and how to use multiple views in order to learn to carve sculpture.
+Starting with a block of wood, drawings and models, students will dive into this project.
+Inspired by totemic carvings of the Pacific Northwest, the raven and eagle have grown to represent this part of America.
 This class will work in these styles to create a dynamic bird form that evokes these ancient woodworking traditions.
 Whether using chisels and mallets or bent knives and adzes, a variety of tools and skills will be used in this project.
-David Is teaching a weekend toolmaking class prior to this class in order to give interested students a chance to use their new tools on a project that relates to the origin of this type of carving knife.
+David is teaching a weekend toolmaking class following this class in order to give interested students a chance to create some of their own tools after trying them out in this course.

-David is one of America's premier "up and coming" craftsman--and an excellent instructor.
+David is one of America's premier up and coming craftsmen and an excellent instructor.
 If you have ever wanted to learn how to carve in dimensional form, this would be the perfect place to learn.